-- a concept plan which depicts the overall landscape and urban design concept, and explain the rationale for the landscape and urban design proposals; - (ii) developed design concepts, including principles for walking and cycling facilities and public transport; and - (iii) landscape and urban design details that cover the following: - A. road design elements such as earthworks contouring including cut and fill batters, benching, spoil disposal sites, median width and treatment, roadside width and treatment;
+- a concept plan which depicts the overall landscape and urban design concept, and explain the rationale for the landscape and urban design proposals; - (ii) developed design concepts, including principles for walking and cycling facilities and public transport; and - (iii) landscape and urban design details that cover the following:

-- B. roadside elements such as lighting, fencing, wayfinding and signage; - C. architectural and landscape treatment of all major structures, including bridges and retaining walls; - D. architectural and landscape treatment of noise walls; - E. landscape treatment of permanent stormwater control wetlands and swales; - F. integration of passenger transport; - G. pedestrian and cycle facilities including paths, road crossings and dedicated pedestrian/ cycle bridges or underpasses; - H. protected heritage items with reference to the HAMP in Condition 22; and - I. re-instatement of construction and site compound areas, driveways, accessways and fences. - 11. (a) The ULDMP shall also include the following planting details and maintenance requirements: - (i) planting design details including: - A. street trees, shrubs and ground cover suitable for berms; - B. where practicable, mature trees and native vegetation should be retained; - C. treatment of fill slopes to integrate with adjacent land use, streams, riparian margins and open space zones; - D. planting of stormwater wetlands; - E. integration of any planting requirements required by conditions of any resource consents for the project; and - F. reinstatement planting of construction and site compound areas as appropriate; - (ii) a planting programme including the staging of planting in relation to the construction programme which shall, as far as practicable, include provision for planting within each planting season following completion of works in each Stage of Work; and - (iii) detailed specifications and a two year maintenance plan relating to the following: - A. weed control and clearance; - B. pest animal management (to support plant establishment); - C. ground preparation (top soiling and decompaction); - D. mulching; and - E. plant sourcing and planting, including hydroseeding and grassing. - (b) Mana Whenua shall be invited to participate in the development of the ULDMP(s) to provide input into relevant cultural landscape and design matters including how desired outcomes for management of potential effects on cultural sites, landscapes and values identified and discussed in accordance with Condition 8 may be reflected in the ULDMP.
+- A. road design elements such as earthworks contouring including cut and fill batters, benching, spoil disposal sites, median width and treatment, roadside width and treatment: - B. roadside elements such as lighting, fencing, wayfinding and signage; - C. architectural and landscape treatment of all major structures, including bridges and retaining walls; - D. architectural and landscape treatment of noise barriers: - E. landscape treatment of permanent stormwater control wetlands and swales; - F. integration of passenger transport; - G. pedestrian and cycle facilities including paths, road crossings and dedicated pedestrian/ cycle bridges or underpasses; - H. heritage items with reference to the HAMP in Condition 22; and - I. re-instatement of construction and site compound areas, driveways, accessways and fences. - 11. (a) The ULDMP shall also include the following planting details and maintenance requirements: - (i) planting design details including: - identification of existing trees and vegetation that will be retained with reference to the Tree Management Plan in Condition 23.
+Where practicable, mature trees and native vegetation should be retained; - B. street trees, shrubs and ground cover suitable for berms; - C. treatment of fill slopes to integrate with adjacent land use, streams, riparian margins and open space zones; - D. planting of stormwater wetlands; - E. integration of any planting requirements required by conditions of any resource consents for the project; and - F. reinstatement planting of construction and site compound areas as appropriate; - (ii) a planting programme including the staging of planting in relation to the construction programme which shall, as far as practicable, include provision for planting within each planting season following completion of works in each Stage of Work; and - (iii) detailed specifications and a two year maintenance plan relating to the following: - A. weed control and clearance; - B. pest animal management (to support plant establishment); - C. ground preparation (top soiling and decompaction); - D. mulching; and - E. plant sourcing and planting, including hydroseeding and grassing. - (b) Mana Whenua shall be invited to participate in the development of the ULDMP(s) to provide input into relevant cultural landscape and design matters including how desired outcomes for management of potential effects on cultural sites, landscapes and values identified and discussed in accordance with Condition 8 may be reflected in the ULDMP.